Our Journal

 There is no rule book

-“I have no idea how difficult this is for you, but I’m here for you whenever you need to talk, or if you need help in other ways.”
+“I have no idea how hard this must be for you, but I’m here whenever you want to talk, or if you need anything practical.”

 “My favourite memory of (name) was that time when…”